 Going for the branded batteries.
 Yep.
 I have a total of 3.

 A helpful little tripod alternative for small things (aka microphones, and stuff).
 I love it.

 Dual charger!
 Always a must.
 I basically always leave the original charger in the box and go straight to these types to just be more versatile, especially since this one also supports USB Type C charging which is so much more common now!

 This also has a tripod mounting plate attached and that way I can use my phone on all my tripods.
 Great for live streams and such.

 I have two of these adapter mounts.
 One is screwed to the Gimbal / Stabilizer, the other is on the mini Manfrotto tripod.
 It makes switching between these so much easier.

 Adapter to also be able to record the SmartLav into a audio recorder or camera.

 Long cable to be able to sit in front of the camera and still use the SmartLav.
 Kind of defeats the purpose but this way I don't have to sync in post.
 Especially useful when recording courses / long video material with a lot of talking.

-You need storage in the GoPro, Sony as well as the Drone.
+You need storage in all the devices.
 So now I am only using these microSD cards.
-That way it's confusing but also easier.
-I have one card that could go into all of them.
-Oh and I have 4 or 5 of these!
+Not as powerful but easier.
+I have one type of card that could go into all of them.
+I have 4 or 5 of these!